Isaac Isaacs (mayor): Public positions

 Isaacs was president of the Justice Association, chairman of the Liberal Federation, a representative of the Municipal Tramways Trust, representative of both the City and the Suburban Local Boards of Health on the Central Board of Health, representative of the Adelaide Local Board of Health on the Metropolitan County Board under the Food and Drugs Act, member of the Metropolitan Infectious Diseases Hospital Board and held important positions in other organisations.
 He was also a land agent and an adjustor of fire claims.

 Personal

 Isaacs was a football enthusiast, a master of the St Andrews Masonic Lodge, a master of the Southern Cross Masonic Lodge, for three years chief president of the South Australian branch of the Australian Natives' Association, and president of the Adelaide Jewish Philanthropic Society.

 He married Zelinda Rosetta Raphael, daughter of Ralph Raphael, one of South Australia's pioneers.
 She was born in London in 1857 and was brought to Australia as an infant.
 She died at her home, "Quevedo", 2 Main North Road, Thorngate, on 10 July 1937, aged 80, and was buried at West Terrace Cemetery.

-She was survived by a son, R.R.
-Isaacs of Melbourne, and a daughter, Mrs. Mark Hains of Flaxley.